CodeWithDennis/larament/README.md

 - The default color is `Color::Blue`.

 ### Login
-A custom login page that automatically fills in the email and password fields on the login page with seeded data.
-You can find the login page in the `App\Filament\Pages\Auth` directory.
+A custom login page that **automatically** fills in the email and password fields with seeded data, making it easy to test locally without entering credentials.
+You can find this login page in the `App\Filament\Pages\Auth` directory.
-> This only works in the local environment.

 ### Generate Password
 A custom action for generating passwords on the user's profile page and user resource.
 You can find the action in the `App\Filament\Actions` directory.